readthedocs/readthedocs.org/docs/development/design/organizations.rst

 Following suggestions in https://stackoverflow.com/questions/48860227/moving-multiple-models-from-one-django-app-to-another.
 Code related to subscriptions should be moved out from the organizations app.

-After that, it should be more easy to move the organizations *app* (or part of it) to the community site (and not changes in table names would be required).
+After that, it should be easier to move the organizations *app* (or part of it) to the community site (and no changes to table names would be required).

 We start by moving the models.